handsontable/handsontable/docs/next/guides/integrate-with-react/react-modules.md

 To use modules with Handsontable's [React wrapper](@/guides/integrate-with-react/react-installation.md), follow the steps below:

-### Step 1: Import the `Base` module
+### Step 1: Import the `handsontable/base` module
-In the entry point file of your application, import Handsontable's `Base` module:
+In the entry point file of your application, import the `handsontable/base` module:
   ```js
   // your `index.js` file
   import React from 'react';